openlibraryenvironment/edge-resource-sharing-message-services/README.md

     rabbitmqctl list_queues
     rabbitmqctl list_bindings

+In docker use this style of command:

+    docker exec rabbitmq rabbitmqctl list_exchanges

 If NOT using rabbit as defined below, the default configuration needs a username and password, the following matches the config from docker

     rabbitmqctl add_user adm admpass